 - Pigments and dyes will often be in varying shades across the leather

 - You can see hair follicles in some leather.

 What is Full Grain Leather?

 Full-grain is a side of leather with the complete grain intact.
-The surface hasn’t been altered except (in almost all cases) the hair has been removed.
+In almost all cases, only the hair has been removed from the surface.

 This leather can include natural markings such as scarring, blemishes, insect bites, branding, and stretch marks.
-But these markings are considered the signature of fine leather goods.
+People consider these markings as the signature of fine leather goods.